If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Clean kitchen cabinets using water, dish soap, and a microfiber cloth, then rinse and dry them.
+• The Golden Rule: Clean cabinets with a mix of warm water, dish soap, and a microfiber cloth, then rinse and dry immediately.

-• Use gentle cleaners like Murphy’s Oil Soap for wood cabinets, and vinegar or soapy water for laminate and glass cabinets.
+• Know Your Finish: Use gentle cleaners like Murphy’s Oil Soap for wood, but stick to vinegar or mild soap for laminate and glass.

 How Often Should You Clean Your Cabinets?

-Seasonally: You will need to deep clean your kitchen cabinets 3 or 4 times a year.
-Cleaning all of your kitchen cabinets at one time is an intimidating task, so it’s best to tackle them one cabinet at a time.
+Seasonally: Plan to deep clean your kitchen cabinets 3 or 4 times a year.
+Cleaning the entire kitchen at once can feel overwhelming, so try tackling one section at a time.

 Best Cleaner for Painted Kitchen Cabinets